cellml/libcellml/docs/glossary.rst

 .. glossary::
    :sorted:

+   prime repository
    Prime repository
    Prime libCellML repository
+   prime libCellML repository
      The repository at https://github.com/cellml/libcellml is the definitive repository for the software and used for creating software releases.
      We will refer to this repository as the **prime** repository.

    Python
      `Python <http://www.python.org/>`__ is a scripting language for which optional bindings to libCellML can be generated.
-     There are instructions for installing Python on the :ref:`Setup page <devsetup_python>`.
+     There are instructions for installing Python on the :ref:`Setup page <dev_setup_python>`.

    toolchain
      A toolchain is the set of different software products needed in order to change text-based code into a functional application.